timshell/timshell.github.io/books.md

 <p>

-Below is a pretty comprehensive sample of the books I've read in the past few years (updated April 12, 2017).
-I'm also always looking for book recommendations so send some my way if you have any.
+Below is a comprehensive sample of the books I've read in the past few years.
 <br>
 <br>